DS4Ag/dpest/README.md

 4.  **Use the Modules**

-    *   **`dpest.wheat.ceres.cul`**: This module creates `PEST template files (.TPL)` for CERES-Wheat cultivar parameters.
+    *   **`cul()`**: This module creates `PEST template files (.TPL)` for CERES-Wheat cultivar parameters.
 Use it to generate template files for cultivar calibration.
-    *   **`dpest.wheat.ceres.eco`**: This module creates `PEST template files (.TPL)` for CERES-Wheat ecotype parameters.
+    *   **`eco()`**: This module creates `PEST template files (.TPL)` for CERES-Wheat ecotype parameters.
 Use it to generate template files for ecotype calibration.
-    *   **`dpest.wheat.overview`**: This module creates `PEST instruction files (.INS)` for reading observed (*measured*) values of key end-of-season crop performance metrics and key phenological observations from the `OVERVIEW.OUT` file.
+    *   **`overview()`**: This module creates `PEST instruction files (.INS)` for reading observed (*measured*) values of key end-of-season crop performance metrics and key phenological observations from the `OVERVIEW.OUT` file.
 The instruction file tells PEST how to extract model-generated observations from the `OVERVIEW.OUT` file, compare them with the observations from the DSSAT `A file`, and adjust model parameters accordingly.
-    *   **`dpest.wheat.plantgro`**: This module creates `PEST instruction files (.INS)` for reading observed (*measured*) values of plant growth dynamics from the `PlantGro.OUT` file.
+    *   **`plantgro()`**: This module creates `PEST instruction files (.INS)` for reading observed (*measured*) values of plant growth dynamics from the `PlantGro.OUT` file.
 The instruction file tells PEST how to extract time-series data from the `PlantGro.OUT file`, compare that data with the time-series data provided in the DSSAT `T file`, and adjust model parameters accordingly.
-    *   **`dpest.pst`**: This module creates the main `PEST control file (.PST)`.
-    *   **`dpest.wheat.utils.uplantgro`**: This module extends `PlantGro.OUT` files by adding rows when the plant maturity simulation date occurs before a measured observation date.
+    *   **`pst()`**: enerates the main `PEST control file (.PST)` to guide the entire calibration process.
+It integrates the  `PEST template files (.TPL)` and `PEST instruction files (.INS)`, defines calibration parameters, observation groups, weights, PEST control variables and model run command.
+    *   **`uplantgro()`**: modifies the DSSAT output file (`PlantGro.OUT`) to prevent PEST errors when simulated crop maturity occurs before the final measured observation.
+This ensures PEST can compare all available time-series data, even when the model predicts maturity earlier than observed in the field.

 5.  **Create Template Files and Instruction Files:** Use the `dpest` modules to generate `PEST template files (.TPL)` for cultivar and ecotype parameters, and `PEST instruction files (.INS)` for the `OVERVIEW.OUT` and `PlantGro.OUT` files.
 6.  **Create the PEST Control File:** Use the `dpest.pst()` module to generate the main `PEST control file (.PST)`.
 7.  **Run PEST:** Calibrate the model using PEST.

+ - *cul()*: Creates PEST template files (.TPL) for DSSAT cultivar parameters.
+The file is used for cultivar calibration.
+ - *eco()*: Creates PEST template files (.TPL) for DSSAT ecotype parameters.
+The file is used for ecotype calibration.
+ - *overview()*: Creates PEST instruction files (.INS) for reading observed (measured) values of key end-of-season crop performance metrics and key phenological observations from the OVERVIEW.OUT file.
+The instruction file tells PEST how to extract model-generated observations from the OVERVIEW.OUT file, compare them with the observations from the DSSAT A file, and adjust model parameters.
+ - *plantgro()*: Creates PEST instruction files (.INS) for reading simulated plant growth values from the DSSAT PlantGro.OUT file.
+The .INS file guides PEST in comparing those simulated values with the time-series data measured and provided in the DSSAT T file.
+ - *pst()*: Generates the main PEST control file (.PST) to guide the entire calibration process.
+It integrates the template (.TPL) and instruction (.INS) files, defines calibration parameters, observation groups, weights, PEST control variables and model run command.
+ - *uplantgro()*: modifies the DSSAT output file (PlantGro.OUT) to prevent PEST errors when simulated crop maturity occurs before the final measured observation.
+This ensures PEST can compare all available time-series data, even when the model predicts maturity earlier than observed in the field.

 **Create Template Files and Instruction Files:**